WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 ### 2.1 Core Vision

-OGCFinity Currency exists to bridge the gap between value creation and value recognition.
-In a world where digital contributions often go unrewarded, OGC Token creates a transparent, fair, and sustainable economic system that incentivizes innovation, collaboration, and meaningful participation.
+OGCFinity exists to bridge the gap between value creation and value recognition.
+In a world where digital contributions often go unrewarded, OGCFinity creates a transparent, fair, and sustainable economic system that incentivizes innovation, collaboration, and meaningful participation.

 We envision a future where:
 - Every contribution has measurable value